SebblKi/AAE4011-Assignment1-Q3/README.md

 - it is pre-trained for common vehicle classes such as cars, trucks and buses
 - the Ultralytics implementation integrates easily into Python-based ROS nodes

 For this project the YOLOv8n (nano) model was used because it provides a good balance between detection accuracy and computational efficiency.
+Additionally, it's compatible to the provided software stack on macOS.

 ---